frc1418/VictiBot/README.md

 ## Running
-1. Write a valid token to `token.txt` in the victibot directory.
+1. Write a valid token to `token.txt` in the `VictiBot` directory.
-2. While in `victibot` directory, run:
+2. While in `VictiBot` directory, run:

         python3 bot.py